 These compact lever and pulley systems (and the more sumptuous Bowflex alternative) pack many features into an extremely compact get-up, with the ability to adjust various sliders to work a multitude of body parts.

 Granted, the spread of weights in the more affordable models might be a limiting factor for some, but it's amazing the progress that can be made with a multi-gym rig, some well-planned workouts and good form.

-Best home multi-gyms, in order
+Best multi-gyms, in order of preference

 One way to ensure you receive a gym-quality workout is to purchase the sort of equipment that resides in your local fitness centre and slap it in a spare room at home.
 The Life Fitness G7 multi-gym is a professional-grade setup for private use, featuring hefty dual weight stacks, fully adjustable twin pulleys and the option of a malleable bench that hits several incline and decline settings.

 Throw in the chin-up bar and you have an all-encompassing system that has the ability to workout almost every conceivable muscle group in the body.
 To do so, it measures over two-metres tall, around two-metres wide and the same depth, which is quite a lot of floor space to take up.
 It's not cheap either.

 However, the US-built contraption is designed and constructed to last for many years and that hefty initial outlay does include free installation, a training DVD with two workout routines, an exercise book with over 60 exercises and a bunch of pulley attachments to ensure you hit every muscle that counts.
 Also, it removes the need to workout near people.
 Money well spent, then.